cloudevents/spec/spec.md

 # Privacy & Security Considerations
-Interoperability is the primary driver behind this specification, enabling such behavior requires information to be made available *in the clear* resulting in the potential for information leakage.
+Interoperability is the primary driver behind this specification, enabling such behavior requires some information to be made available *in the clear* resulting in the potential for information leakage.

+The following should be considered to prevent inadvertent leakage especially when leveraging 3rd party platforms and communication networks:

 * Context Attributes

-  Sensitive information *SHOULD NOT* be carried or represented in context attributes.
+  Sensitive information SHOULD NOT be carried or represented in context attributes.

-  CloudEvent participants *MAY* introspect and log context attributes.
+  CloudEvent producers, consumers, and intermediaries MAY introspect and log context attributes.

 * Data

-  Domain specific [data](#data) *SHOULD* be encoded to restrict visibility to trusted parties.
+  Domain specific [data](#data) SHOULD be encoded to restrict visibility to trusted parties.
+The mechanism employed for such encoding is an agreement between producers and consumers and thus outside the scope of this specification.

 * Transport Bindings

-  Transport level security *SHOULD* be employed to ensure the trusted and secure exchange of CloudEvents.
+  Transport level security SHOULD be employed to ensure the trusted and secure exchange of CloudEvents.

 # Example